JuyeopHan/JuyeopHan.github.io/_pages/about.md

   - /about.html
 ---

-##### Welcome~!!
-I am juyeop Han.
+##### Welcome!!
+I am Juyeop Han came from South Korea.

-I am a Master's student in Aerospace Engineering at KAIST, being advised by Prof. [Han-Lim Choi](https://scholar.google.com/citations?user=v5hGAWMAAAAJ&hl=ko&oi=ao).
-I recieved my undergraduate degree in Mechanical and Aerospace Engineering at Seoul National University.
+I am a Master's student in Aerospace Engineering at KAIST from March 2021, being advised by Prof. [Han-Lim Choi](https://lics.kaist.ac.kr/) and do research at Ann and H.J.
+Smead Aerospace Engineering Sciences, CU Boulder as a visiting scholar from October 2022, being advised by Prof. [Zachary Sunberg](https://zachary.sunberg.net/).
+I recieved my undergraduate degree in Mechanical and Aerospace Engineering at Seoul National University, where I wrote my undergraduate thesis under Prof. [Sung-hoon Ahn](https://fab.snu.ac.kr/team/professor.php).

+My research interest is &nbsp;
-I am currently interested in a field of Robotics, especially in 1) filling gap between theory and real-world application in robotics and multi-agent system, 2) guaranteeing safety with robotic perception and learning, and 3) Versatile robotic operation in dynamic environment.
+**1)** filling gap between theory and real-world application in robotics and multi-agent system &nbsp;
+**2)** guaranteeing safety with robotic perception and learning &nbsp;
+**3)** Versatile robotic operation in dynamic environment.

+I am also a recipient of Korean Government Scholarship(2023 - 2025) which provides USD 40,000 each year for studying abroad.